 14. Monitor risks to the Company and oversee risk management activities as they relate to the Committee’s areas of responsibility.

 Oversee Financial Reporting

 15. Review with management, the Company’s independent auditor and the personnel of the Company’s internal controls and risk management function, the following:

-(a) the Company’s annual audited financial statements, semi-annual financial statements and other financial information filed with the SEC on Form N-Q or Form N-PORT, including the Company’s disclosures relating to performance, and any major issues related thereto;
+(a) the Company’s annual audited financial statements, semi-annual financial statements and other financial information filed with the SEC on Form N-PORT, and any major issues related thereto;

 (b) critical accounting policies and such other accounting policies of the Company as are deemed appropriate for review by the Committee prior to the filing of any annual or semi-annual financial statements with the SEC or other regulatory body, including any financial reporting issues which could have a material impact on the Company’s financial statements;